sparsh-ai/reco-base/README.md

   - Clone the repo to your local environment

 ### Credits
-All the contribution goes to the respective authors of these notebooks and scripts
+Full credit goes to the respective authors of these notebooks and scripts